 Almost all of these books are out of print now, but you can still get your hands on some of them.
 I've linked to where I can find them, but if you are interested in getting any of them then I'd recommend acting fast!

-The next four books are all titles that I've read from the old series:
+The next three books are all titles that I've read from the old series:

 Mental & Physical Fitness for Sailing by Alan Beggs, John Derbyshire and John Whitmore